FortAwesome/react-native-fontawesome/README.md

 $ npm i --save @fortawesome/free-solid-svg-icons
 $ npm i --save @fortawesome/react-native-fontawesome
 ```

-** `create-react-native-app` uses Expo, which bundles `reactive-native-svg`.
-So if you're using `create-reactive-native-app`
-you shouldn't try to add `react-native-svg`.
-At the time of writing, `create-react-native-app` bundles
-`react-native-svg` version 6, which does not include support for SVG features such as `Mask`.
-In order to make use of `Mask`, make sure your dependencies have `react-native-svg` 7.
-The example app in this repo demonstrates.

 If you are using a bare react-native-cli project, run the following command to complete the setup on iOS.